jojokarlin/Orals/Orals_MKG.md

 * Epistemological shift parallel to massive communications switch
 * Paradoxical insufficiencies for preserving current technologies

+Project proposal

-Project proposal -- why the media must be part of the method
+: Why the media must be part of the method

+Preservation preoccupation

-Preservation preoccupation -- why can't we read authors' emails?
+: Why can't we read authors' emails?

 Development of technology as infrastructure/service/empire for expanding communications (Either Communications as Empire or Necessitated by Empire...)